-Available as a traditional book and DVD or as a digital download (16.4MB PDF + 1.3GB MOV file).
+Available as a traditional book and Video as a digital download (16.4MB PDF + 1.3GB MOV file).

 Keith Terry and Linda Akiyama